zhenghaohe/zhenghao.me/content/blog/my-react-aha-moments.md

 tag: engineering
 ---

 This post is a growing collection of things that triggered so called “aha” moments throughout my journey of learning React.
+Some people also call these "blogs that grow over time" a <a href='https://joelhooks.com/digital-garden'>digital garden</a>.

 <div class='tip tip-right'><p>An <a href="https://en.wikipedia.org/wiki/Eureka_effect"> “aha” moment</a> is a moment of sudden insight or clarity; when the subject matter suddenly makes sense. </p></div>